KQM-git/TCL/characters/electro/fischl.md

 {% endtab %}

 {% tab title="Midnight Phantasmagoria" %}
-Fischl transforms into **Oz** and gains movement speed.
-Deals Electro damage to enemies Fischl comes into contact with, once per enemy.

-* Fischl may not attack, cast, or dash during the duration of this ability.
-* Summons **Oz** when the effect ends.
+Summons Oz to spread his twin wings of twilight and defend Fischl.\
+Has the following properties during the ability's duration:\
+• Fischl takes on Oz's form, greatly increasing her Movement Speed.\
+• Strikes nearby opponents with lightning, dealing Electro DMG to opponents she comes into contact with.
+Each opponent can only be struck once.\
-* If **Oz** is already on the field, this will reset his duration instead.
+• Once this ability's effects end, Oz will remain on the battlefield and attack his Prinzessin's foes.
+If Oz is already on the field, then this will reset the duration of his presence.

 | Attribute | Burst |
 | :--- | :--- |